Climate Action is Good for Health

 Historically, when Americans hear “climate change,” we imagine a polar bear struggling on ever-shrinking ice.
 But our perceptions are beginning to shift: we may now be as likely to envision people suffering while working in the heat, fleeing wildfires, wading flooded streets, and checking their children for ticks.
 People are being affected – your parents, grandparents, and especially your children and grandchildren.
 These impacts are increasingly on the minds of those in medicine and public health.

-2018 was a banner year for reports focused on climate change and health.
+Reports keep coming in focused on climate change and health.
 One was the 2018 global Lancet Countdown on Health and Climate Change; 1 another was the accompanying Lancet Countdown Brief for the United States.2 A third was the 4th U.S. National Climate Assessment, which contained a standalone chapter on human health and included health in the sectoral assessment chapters.
 The reports all present the same key messages: climate change is here, it is bad for your health, immediate actions can reduce future risks, and climate action has immediate and substantial health benefits.
 In short, climate action is good for health, and it’s time.

 Climate change has warmed the world by roughly 1.8 degrees F, heating the oceans and land alike, melting snow and ice, raising sea levels, and increasing the frequency and severity of extreme weather events.3 Over the course of this century, these changes will accelerate, and sea level rise will become much more apparent.
 All these changes impact health through a variety of pathways (Figure 1).
 The pace of these changes has been increasing since the 1970s, and this will continue.
 Each additional unit of warming is projected to increase the magnitude of health risks.